-Development and management services income decreased approximately \$3.5 million for the three months ended March 31, 2014 compared to 2013.
-The decrease was due to decreases in development fee and management fee income of approximately \$1.8 million and \$1.7 million, respectively.
-The decrease in development fees is primarily due to a decrease in fees associated with tenant improvement project management.
-The decrease in management fees is due primarily to a decrease in management fees earned from our joint ventures primarily due to the consolidation of 767 Fifth Avenue (the General Motors Building), the acquisition of the Mountain View assets and the sale of 125 West 55th Street in New York City.
-We expect fee income for fiscal 2014 to be between \$19 million and \$22 million.
+Development and management services income decreased approximately \$4.9 million for the six months ended June 30, 2014 compared to 2013.
+The decrease was due to decreases in development fee and management fee income of approximately \$1.1 million and \$3.8 million, respectively.
+The decrease in development fees is primarily due to a decrease in fees associated with tenant improvement project management partially offset by an increase in the development fees earned from our current and pending joint venture development projects in the Washington, DC region.
+The decrease in management fees is due primarily to a decrease in management and leasing fees earned from our joint ventures primarily due to the consolidation of 767 Fifth Avenue (the General Motors Building), the acquisition of the Mountain View assets and the sale of 125 West 55th Street in New York City.
+We expect fee income for fiscal 2014 to be between \$22 million and \$25 million.
 Our 2014 estimates are less than 2013 due to the conclusion of several fee development projects in Washington, DC and Boston, as well as the consolidation of 767 Fifth Avenue (the General Motors Building).
 As a result of the consolidation of 767 Fifth Avenue (the General Motors Building), the management fees for the building that were approximately \$5 million per year will no longer be recognized as fee income.
-Instead our partners' 40% share will be reflected as an adjustment to noncontrolling interest in property partnerships.
+Instead, our partners' 40% share will be reflected as an adjustment to noncontrolling interest in property partnerships.